 Of the 900 experiments recorded, half used ticks directly sampled from the field (especially O. erraticus and O. porcinus) or reared in insectary for less than 5 years (48.7%).
 The other experiments used ticks reared in the laboratory for more than 5 years with some reared until 25 years for one study on O. turicata (47.2%).
 It was not possible to find information for the remaining experiments.
 The majority of experiments (57.9%) involved ticks in their later developmental stages, ranging from nymph 4 to adults.
 Early stages, from larva to nymph 3, were employed in 23.3% of the experiments.
 In the remaining experiments, authors either utilized a combination of early and late stages (14.7%) or did not provide information about the specific developmental stage used (4.1%).
 The number of ticks tested for each experiment was fairly low especially in laboratory experiments (median=7 ticks tested, mean=30.03, range=[1;1141]).

-Four methods were used to perform viral ASF inoculation to the ticks.
-Natural blood feeding on vertebrate hosts was reported either in field studies, or in some laboratory experiments using experimentally infected pigs.
+Four exposure routes were used to infect ticks.
+Natural blood feeding on hosts was reported either in field studies, or in some laboratory experiments using experimentally infected pigs.
 This method represented almost half of the total experiments conducted (47.4%).
 Two artificial feeding methods are reported: the longest established method uses capillary tubes inserted on tick mouthparts (8.8%) while a more recent approach uses animal skin, parafilm, or silicone membranes (35.7%).
-Another artificial infection route was the syringe inoculation of ASFV directly in the tick haemocoel (8.1%).
+Another artificial exposure route was the syringe inoculation of ASFV directly in the tick haemocoel (8.1%).

-ASFV infectious dose used to infect ticks was very heterogeneous and thus classified in three categories.
+ASFV infectious dose used to infect ticks was very heterogeneous and classified in three categories.
 Most experiments (78,4%) used medium to high viral doses (between 104 and 106 or over106 HAD50/mL of blood).
-The DPE was very variable, ranging from 0 day (presumably used as a control for successful viral exposure) to up to 8 years median value=58.0 days and mean value = 115.5 days), meaning that half experiments reported a DPE lower than the duration required to differentiate a successful viral replication inside the tick from a detection of residual virus after the infection.
+The DPE was very variable ranging from 0 day to up to 8 years.
+A DPE of 0 day is presumably used as a control for successful viral exposure.
+The DPE are from Boinas et al. (2011) and represent the duration between an ASFV outbreak and the date of virus detection in ticks in Portuguese farms, with virus detected in ticks up to 5 years after the outbreak.
+Nonetheless, more than half experiments (54.3%) reported a DPE lower than the duration required to differentiate a successful viral replication inside the tick from a detection of residual virus after the infection (61 days).
+Among them, one third performed virus detection in organs or transmission experiments, allowing conclusion on tick infection status.

 Factors influencing the likelihood of tick infection

 On the initially 900 recorded experiments, we obtained a dataset of 407 observations with full information regarding tick infection status and experimental conditions (Annexes 4 and 5).
-Among the random effects tested, the tick species and virus genotype had no effect on the infection status but the viral strain had (χ12=4.879 p-value= 0.027).
-Model selection based on AIC ended up with three variables displaying large and comparable importance across all models: virus titre, tick stage and tick colony status (Figure 4 left).
+Among the random effects tested, the tick species and virus genotype had no effect on the infection status but the viral strain had (χ12=4.879 p-value= 0.027, see Annex 6 for details on viral strains).
+Model selection based on AIC ended up with three variables displaying large and comparable importance across all models: virus titre, tick stage and tick colony type (Figure 4 left).
 All those three variables had significant effects on infectious status (Figure 4 right).